• Skip to primary navigation

 Amrabat (cropped), Wikimedia Commons

-The battle between Walter Hagen and Gene Sarazen may have happened almost 100 years ago in what was just the sixth PGA Championship, but it’s still talked about today as one of the greatest battles in the history of the Championships.
+The battle between Walter Hagen and Gene Sarazen may have happened over 100 years ago in what was just the sixth PGA Championship, but it’s still talked about today as one of the greatest battles in the history of the Championships.

 Sarazen was the defending champion, and Hagen was the winner two years previous after skipping the 1922 tournament.
 They were all tied after the first round in the morning, taking 77 strokes a piece.
-With just two holes to play, Sarazen was 2 up on his opponent, but suffered back to back bogeys, taking the match into a play off.
+With just two holes to play, Sarazen was two up on his opponent, but suffered back to back bogeys, taking the match into a play off.

 The first extra hole was halved, when both players attempted the driveable par 4 in the second paly off hole.
 Hagen smoked a tee shot to just 20 feet, albeit in a bunker, when Sarazen had hit his into the rough and around 50 feet away.
 Hagen duffed his chip shot out of the bunker and Sarazen got up and down for his birdie to win his second consecutive PGA Championship.